LeedsCC/Helm-PHR-Generator/README.md

 # Silver plugin TopThreeThings

-This sub-generator does the following automatically:
-1) Clone silver TopThreeThings plugin from GitHub to **plugins/** directory in the project;
+This sub-generator clones silver TopThreeThings plugin from GitHub to **plugins/** directory in the project;
-2) Update config files unite Core with plugin.

 If any errors occur during generator work you should remove **TopThreeThings/** directory and repeat generator command.

 # Silver plugin Vaccinations

-This sub-generator does the following automatically:
-1) Clone silver Vaccinations plugin from GitHub to **plugins/** directory in the project;
+This sub-generator clones silver Vaccinations plugin from GitHub to **plugins/** directory in the project;
-2) Update config files unite Core with plugin.

 If any errors occur during generator work you should remove **Vaccinations/** directory and repeat generator command.